-Getting into a hedge fund is no cake walk.
+Getting into a hedge fund is no cakewalk.
 And it’s not for the faint-hearted.
-Hedge fund managers are the ultimate source of industry knowledge, investment skills, and flawless execution on the deliverables (because so much money is at stake).
-So, if you would like to get into a hedge fund, here’s what you should start with i.e. understanding how it is to be a hedge fund professional.
+Hedge fund managers are the ultimate source of industry knowledge, investment skills, and flawless execution of the deliverables (because so much money is at stake).
+If you want to get into a hedge fund, here’s what you should start with, i.e., understanding how it is to be a hedge fund professional.

-First thing should be mentioned first.
-There are a few requirements if you ever want to get into hedge funds.
-They’re not earth-shattering in nature, but not an easy list to tick off as well –
+The first thing that should be mentioned first.
+There are a few requirements if you want to get into hedge funds.
+They’re not earth-shattering in nature but not an easy list to tick off as well –

-- Do you study all the time about investments, market scenarios, ups & downs of stocks etc.?
+- Do you study investments, market scenarios, ups & downs of stocks, etc.?

 - Do you have original ideas about investments and can implement them right away?

 - Are you involved in investments in stocks?
 If you don’t do investment yourself, you won’t ever know how it is to be into hedge funds.

 - Do you want to put in the arduous effort every day for at least 4-6 years?